 Dan and I were glad to disembark in hazy Ella after a dusty, clattering 10-hour train journey from Colombo.
 We’d spent the last week in humid city smog, so the fresh mountain air felt like magic.
 Over the next days, we explored all the things to do in Ella that I’d spent years dreaming of, and along the way we discovered a few surprises.
 From sweaty hikes to misty vistas, to sweet and lazy afternoons spent sipping banana lassis, Ella easily took our hearts.

 Here are 16 of the best things to do in Ella, Sri Lanka.
-Use this as your guide, although I would advise you to leave time for exploration, as I’ve discovered some of the best travel adventures are the least expected.
+Use this as your guide, although I would advise you to also leave time for exploration.

 Check out my other Sri Lanka blog posts: